Paternity is the legal establishment of a relationship between a father and a child.

-“Paternity may be established by acknowledgement or by DNA, which should not be confused with whether a parent has been named on the child’s birth certificate. – Attorney Danelle Wozniak
+“Paternity may be established by acknowledgement or by DNA, the father’s signing of a Voluntary Acknowledgment of Paternity at the hospital when the child is born.
+This should not be confused with whether a parent has been named on the child’s birth certificate. – Attorney Danelle Wozniak

 The Illinois legislature has established the Illinois Parentage Act which sets forth the law in paternity cases.
 The areas of the Illinois Marriage and Dissolution of Marriage Act that cover custody, visitation, and child support are incorporated into the Parentage Act and therefore are applied.

 In paternity cases, issues of child support, custody, and visitation are addressed before the Court.
 Either parent may bring a petition in Court to establih the relationship between the biological father and the child.
 Paternity establishment is required in order for a parent to obtain child support order and receive child support payments.
 Some of the Illinois Marriage and Dissolution of Marriage Act laws, such as laws related to child support, custody and visitation are incorporated into the Illinois Parentage Act.
 There have been changes to these laws in the past several years, especially concerning the establishment of paternity, whether by acknowledgement of paternity or DNA.
 An acknowledgment of paternity is different document from a child’s birth certificate.
 Many clients confuse these documents.
 It is important to note that just because a man’s name may appear on a child’s birth certificate does not automatically establish paternity.
 Conversely, just because a man refuses to sign a birth certificate does not mean that he cannot be established as the father later on if a DNA test proves he is most likely the biological parent.
 A father may also sign the acknowledgment of paternity voluntarily and can waive the right to a DNA test if he so chooses.

 Frequently asked questions by fathers are: